phofl/phofl.github.io/content/posts/pandas_20_features.md

 > data with another DataFrame or Series object inplace.

 Version 1.5 provided the general mechanism but not much apart from that.
-A couple of bugs where Copy-on-Write was not respected and hence two objects could get modified with one operation were discovered and fixed since then.
+A couple of bugs where Copy-on-Write was not respected, and hence two objects could get modified with one operation, were discovered and fixed since then.

 More importantly, nearly all methods now utilize a _lazy copy_ mechanism to avoid copying the underlying data as long as possible.
 Without CoW enabled, most methods perform defensive copies to avoid side effects when an object is modified later on.
-This results in high memory usage and a relatively long running time.
-Copy-on-Write enables us to remove all defensive copies and defer the actual copies till the data of an object are modified.
+This results in high memory usage and a relatively high runtime.
+Copy-on-Write enables us to remove all defensive copies and defer the actual copies until the data of an object are modified.

 Additionally, CoW provides a cleaner and easier to work with API and should give your code a performance boost on top of it.
-Generally, if an application does not rely on updating more than one object at once and does not utilize chained assignment, then the risk of turning Copy-on-Write on is minor.
+Generally, if an application does not rely on updating more than one object at once and does not utilize chained assignment, the risk of turning Copy-on-Write on is minor.
 I've tested it on some code-bases and saw promising performance improvements, so I'd recommend trying it out to see how it impacts your code.
 We are planning on making CoW the default in the next major release.
 I'd recommend developing new features with Copy-on-Write enabled